A tumor is an abnormal growth of cells or tissues. Some tumors are malignant or cancerous. Others are benign, or noncancerous.

 Cancerous liver tumors can be fatal.
-Most of the time, cancerous tumors in the liver started in another organ and spread to the liver.
+Some cancerous tumors in the liver started in another organ and spread to the liver.
 This form of liver cancer is called metastatic liver cancer.
-Cancerous liver tumors that start in the liver are relatively rare in the United States.
+Cancerous liver tumors that start in the liver are less common in the United States.
 This form of liver cancer is called primary liver cancer.

-Noncancerous, or benign, liver tumors are common.
-They do not spread to other areas of the body, and they usually do not pose a serious health risk.
+Noncancerous, or benign, liver tumors are more common.
+They do not spread to other areas of the body, and they rarely pose a serious health risk.

 The three most common types of benign liver tumors are called: